Clement Wedgwood

 Clement Francis Wedgwood (25 February 1840 – 24 January 1889) was an English businessman, a partner in the Wedgwood pottery firm.
 The son of Francis Wedgwood and his wife Frances Mosley.
 He was a great-grandson of the potter Josiah Wedgwood.

+Family

 He married Emily Catherine Rendel, daughter of the engineer James Meadows Rendel, on 6 November 1866, and they had five sons, one of whom died in infancy: